Adige-Calculations/GNU-Linux-handbook/src/HPC/HPC.md

 chmod 700 .ssh
 ```

-The next command with generate a private and a public key:
+The next command will generate a pair key, namely private (never to be shared) and a public key:

 ```sh
 ssh-keygen –y